MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 You can't change the **Serial No.** and **Lot No.** fields.
 However, you can delete complete lines or change the quantities to match changes on the source line.

-## To assign a serial or lot number during an outbound transaction
+## <a name="to-assign-a-serial-or-lot-number-during-an-outbound-transaction"></a>To assign a serial or lot number during an outbound transaction

 Outbound handling of serial or lot numbers is a frequent task in different warehouse processes.
 There are two ways to add serial and lot numbers to outbound transactions:

 - Select from existing serial or lot numbers.
 This applies when item tracking numbers are already assigned in an inbound transaction.
 - Assign new serial or lot numbers for outbound transactions.
 This applies when item tracking numbers aren't assigned to items until they're sold and ready to ship.

-### To select from existing serial or lot numbers
+### <a name="to-select-from-existing-serial-or-lot-numbers"></a>To select from existing serial or lot numbers

 When you work with items that require item tracking, and you're creating outbound transactions, you'll typically need to select lot or serial numbers that already exist.